MLHale/Gazepoint2Json/README.md

 # Gazepoint2Json
+> !!
+Not maintained at all.
+Use https://github.com/MLHale/gazepoint-websockets instead !!

 This project coverts and time-synchronously integrates eye tracker data collected from a Gazepoint GP3 with a JSON-based experimentation platform API, such as the Cybertrust phishing research platform.

 ## Hardware Requirements